sv022/DataGenerator/README.md

 	`pyinstaller -F -w -i "icon.ico" DataGenerator.py`

 	!icon.ico file and .py file must be in the same folder, otherwise use absolute path!

+> installation form the .zip archive

+	unextract the archive

+	!logo.gif and the executable must always be in one folder!